ZeyadMoawad/ZeyadMoawad/README.md

 <h1 align="center">Hi 👋, I'm Ziad Moawad</h1>
 <h3 align="center">Highly motivated and detail-oriented junior data analyst with a strong foundation in data analysis and visualization.
-Seeking a challenging role to leverage my analytical skills and contribute to data-driven decision-making processes in a dynamic organization and have strong knowledge about (SSRS, SSAS, and SSIS)</h3>
+Seeking a challenging role to leverage my analytical skills and contribute to data-driven decision-making processes in a dynamic organization and have strong knowledge about (SSRS, SSAS, SSIS)</h3>

-- 🔭 I’m currentl **y working on**

 - 🌱 I’m currently learning **Data analyst || BI developer*